TCI Global Toolkit: AdvocacyAdvocacy with Family Planning Champions

 - As you develop your strategy with the Advocacy Working Group, include activities geared toward family planning champions such as community events or orientation meetings.

 - Convene a series of meetings to address community concerns and provide additional training.
 You can start broadly by meeting with your group of identified champions.
 Then, narrow your focus once you identify additional groups to target.
 For example, in Nigeria, the Advocacy Working Group first held a one-day meeting with champions to discuss family planning and its link to development.
 The working group then asked the champions for their suggestions for other community groups to visit, and the working group conducted one-day training sessions for these other groups to spread correct information about family planning.
-During the training, they held question and answer sessions and taught group members to discuss family planning with their community.
+During the training, they held question and answer sessions and taught group members how to effectively discuss family planning with their community.

 Develop a reward or recognition plan for the champions